logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature_logging.md

 ### Logging Features and Predictions

+You can log features and predictions by calling `feature_view.log`.
+The logged features are written periodically to the offline store.
+If you need it to be available immediately, call `feature_view.materialize_log`.

 You can log either transformed or/and untransformed features.
 To get untransformed features, you can specify `transform=False` in `feature_view.get_batch_data` or `feature_view.get_feature_vector(s)`.
 Inference helper columns are returned along with the untransformed features.
 To get the transformed features, you can call `feature_view.transform_batch_data` or `feature_view.transform_feature_vector(s)`.
 Inference helper columns are not returned as transformed features. [link to transformed features]()

 You can also log predictions, and optionally the training dataset version and the model used for prediction.
 Prediction can be optionally provided as a column in the feature DataFrame or separately in the `prediction` argument.
 This is useful for logging real-time features and predictions which are often in type `list`, avoiding the need to ensure feature order of the labels.
 Training dataset version will also be logged if it is cached after you provide the training dataset version when calling  `feature_view.init_serving(...)` or `feature_view.init_batch_scoring(...)`.